Butoh Dictionary

 Pre-Performance

-A term mentioned by the theatre and performance theorist Richard Schechner to describe the activity directly before the actual performance.
-It is a type of proto-performance.
+Another term for proto-performance coined by performance theorist Richard Schechner to describe the activity directly before the actual performance.

 Oftentimes, the preparation before an actual butoh performance is the beginning of the performance itself or at least the beginning of a kind of ceremony or ritual.